meceqs/meceqs/docs/fundamentals.md

     .ReceiveAsync();
 ```

-In typical asynchronous cases (like processing messages from a queue, ...) a message receiver does not return a result.
+In typical asynchronous scenarios (like processing messages from a queue, ...) a message receiver does not return a result.
 However, if the message receiver is part of a synchronous conversation (like a HTTP call) it's very common
 that the receiver has to return a result to the caller - especially in case of query requests.
 For this reason, `IMessageReceiver` also offers a `ReceiveAsync<TResult>()` method.